wardencam360/wardencam_manual/faq.rst

 How to run WardenCam on a Windows PC?
 +++++++++++++++++++++++++++++++++++++
-| BlueStacks is an Android simulator which allows you to run any Android apps on your PC.
+| BlueStacks is an Android simulator which allows you to run WardenCam on your PC.
 * Download and install `BlueStacks`_
 * Download WardenCam installation file `WardenCam.apk`_
 * After you finish the previous two steps.
 You should see these two icons.